antmicro/kenning-zephyr-runtime/README.md

 The result can be found under `./build/<board_name>.repl`.

-Finally, the demo can be run with:
+Finally, run the demo with:

 ```bash skip
 python ./scripts/run_renode.py